| |

 What type of control measures are available to me at this time and what is the action threshold?

-Pea leaf weevil can also be controlled using a foliar applied insecticide like Matador.
-The objective is to control the adults before they lay eggs.
-Therefore, it is important to use insecticide control when the pea plant is very young.
-The action threshold is to spray at the 2 to 3 node stage when one or more feeding notches appear on 30% (3 out of 10 plants along a seeded row) of the pea seedlings and as long as these 30% have received feeding damage to the plant’s clam leaf (the most recently emerged leaves).
-If feeding damage occurs only on the lower leaves and not on the clam leaf, the weevil has probably already laid eggs and there is no use in spraying.
-Therefore, growers should look for damage on the clam leaf and not on the lower leaves.
-Matador is both a contact and ingestion insecticide, so there is some residual effect.
+It is important to use insecticide control when the pea plant is very young.
+The action threshold is to spray PLW adults when the pea seedling is at the 1 to 3 true leaf stage if one or more feeding notches appear on 30% (3 out of 10 plants along a seed row) of the pea seedlings, and as long as these 30% have received feeding damage to the plant’s clam leaf (the most recently emerged leaf).
+If feeding damage is only apparent on the older, lower leaves and not on the newer clam leaf, the weevil has probably already laid eggs and spraying would be of no value.
+Therefore, producers should scout for damage on the clam leaf and not on the lower leaves.
+Since PLW must enter fields from outside, initial damage should occur along field edges, potentially making an insecticide application more economical if weevils are restricted to this field area.
+This limited spraying would also not harm as many Ground Beetles as would result if the whole field were sprayed.

 For more information, please see the following links: